gooosexe/gooosexe/README.md

 - a little c++

 # contact
-- discord: gooose_exe
+- discord and instagram: gooose_exe
-- email: ohuang4131@gmail.com